Data protection

 I. Provisions for business partners

-Purposes for which the personal data are processed and the legal bases for the processing
+the purposes for which the personal data are processed and the legal basis for the processing

-We process personal data insofar as this is necessary for the establishment, execution and fulfillment of a contract as well as for the implementation of pre-contractual measures (Art.
+We process personal data insofar as this is necessary for the establishment, execution and fulfillment of a contract and for the implementation of pre-contractual measures (Art.
 6 para.
-1 lit. b DS-GVO, e.g. in connection with the initiation, execution and management of orders), for the fulfillment of a legal obligation (Art.
+1 lit. b GDPR, e.g. in connection with the initiation, execution and administration of orders), to fulfill a legal obligation (Art.
 6 para.
-1 lit. c DS-GVO, e.g. compliance with commercial and tax retention obligations under § 257 HGB and § 147 AO), to protect the legitimate interests of the responsible party or a third party (Art.
+1 lit. c GDPR, e.g. compliance with commercial and tax retention obligations pursuant to § 257 HGB and § 147 AO), to safeguard the legitimate interests of the controller or a third party (Art.
 6 para.
-1 lit. f DS-GVO, e.g. storage of data for a reasonable period of time for acquisition efforts or for the assertion of legal claims and defense in legal disputes) as well as on the basis of consent of the data subjects (Art.
+1 lit. f GDPR, e.g. storage of data for a reasonable period of time for acquisition efforts or for the assertion of legal claims and defense in legal disputes) and on the basis of the consent of the data subjects (Art.
 6 para.
-1 lit. a DS-GVO, e.g. forwarding of data to third parties, evaluation for marketing purposes or addressing by e-mail).
+1 lit. a GDPR, e.g. disclosure of data to third parties, evaluation for marketing purposes or advertising by e-mail).

 Sources and categories of personal data processed

-We process personal data that we receive from you or from public sources such as commercial registers, the Internet and directories or from third parties such as credit or credit agencies or business partners in the course of contacting you and in the course of our business relationship, e.g. for processing an inquiry or an order.
+We process personal data that we receive from you or from public sources such as commercial registers, the Internet and directories or from third parties such as credit or credit agencies or business partners in the course of establishing contact and our business relationship, e.g. for processing an inquiry or an order.

-Relevant personal data are in particular personal data (such as surname, first name, address, bank details, billing address, tax number or VAT ID number) and other contact data (such as telephone number. e-mail address).
-In addition, this may also include contractual or order data (e.g. sales data, order volume), information about your financial situation (e.g. creditworthiness data) as well as personal data (e.g. profession, position, duties and powers) and other data comparable to the categories mentioned.
+Relevant personal data includes in particular personal data (e.g. surname, first name, address, bank details, invoice address, tax number or VAT ID number) and other contact data (e.g. telephone number, e-mail address).
+In addition, this may also include contract or order data (e.g. sales data, order volume), information about your financial situation (e.g. creditworthiness data) and personal data (e.g. profession, position, tasks and powers) as well as other data comparable to the categories mentioned.

 Recipients or categories of recipients of the personal data

-Within the company, only those departments that need the data to fulfill contractual and legal obligations or to implement our legitimate interests (e.g. sales) will have access to the data.
-We may transfer your personal data to companies affiliated with us to the extent that this is permissible within the scope of the purposes and legal bases set out in section 3 of this data protection information sheet.
-Processors used by us pursuant to Sec.
-Art.
-28 DS-GVO can process data for these purposes such as IT service providers, cloud providers as well as disposal companies in the field of data destruction.
-All service providers are contractually obligated to treat your data confidentially.
+Within the company, only those departments that require the data to fulfill contractual and legal obligations or to implement our legitimate interest (e.g. sales) will have access to the data.
+We may transfer your personal data to companies affiliated with us insofar as this is permitted within the scope of the purposes and legal bases set out in section 3 of this data protection information sheet.
+Processors used by us in accordance with Art.
+28 GDPR may also process data for these purposes, such as IT service providers, cloud providers and data destruction service providers.
+All service providers are contractually obliged to treat your data confidentially.

 Data is only passed on to recipients outside the company in compliance with the applicable data protection regulations.
-Recipients of personal data may include, for example, companies in the logistics sector, service providers, suppliers, subcontractors, tax advisors, auditors and tax inspectors, credit and financial service providers, credit agencies, debt collection companies, lawyers and public authorities.
-In such cases, information is shared with these companies or individuals to enable them to continue processing.
+Recipients of personal data may be, for example, companies in the logistics sector, service providers, suppliers, subcontractors, tax consultants, auditors, credit and financial service providers, credit agencies, debt collection agencies, lawyers and authorities.
+In such cases, information is passed on to these companies or individuals to enable further processing.

-Transfer to a third country (outside EU / EEA) or to an international organization
+Transfer to a third country (outside the EU/EEA) or to an international organization

-The transfer to a third country does not take place and is not intended.
+The transfer to a third country does not take place and is not planned.

-Duration for which the personal data are stored and the criteria for determining this duration
+Duration for which the personal data is stored and the criteria for determining this duration

 The required personal data is stored for the duration of the existence of warranty and guarantee claims.
 In addition, the personal data is stored in accordance with the legally prescribed periods.
-Corresponding proof and storage obligations result from the German Commercial Code (HGB) and the German Fiscal Code (AO).
-The periods specified there for storage and documentation are then up to ten years.
+Corresponding proof and retention obligations arise from the German Commercial Code (HGB) and the German Fiscal Code (AO).
+The retention and documentation periods specified there are up to ten years.
 If the data is no longer required for the fulfillment of contractual or legal obligations, it is regularly deleted.

-In addition to the above information, an overview of your other data protection rights follows below:
+In addition to the above-mentioned information, the following is an overview of your other data protection rights:

 – Right of access to the personal data concerned (Art.
-15 DS-GVO)
+15 GDPR)

 – Right to object to processing (Art.
-21 DS-GVO)
+21 GDPR)

-– Right of appeal to a supervisory authority (Art.
-77 DS-GVO)
+– Right to lodge a complaint with a supervisory authority (Art.
+77 GDPR)

-For the establishment, fulfillment or implementation of the business relationship as well as for pre-contractual measures, we generally do not use fully automated decision-making pursuant to Art.
-22 DS-GVO.
-If we use these procedures in individual cases, we will inform you about this separately or obtain your consent if this is required by law.
+In principle, we do not use fully automated decision-making in accordance with Art.
+22 GDPR to establish, fulfill or implement the business relationship or for pre-contractual measures.
+Should we use these procedures in individual cases, we will inform you of this separately or obtain your consent if this is required by law.

 Is there an obligation to provide data?

-Within the framework of the contractual relationship or contract initiation, you must provide the personal data that is required for the commencement, execution and termination as well as for the fulfillment of the associated contractual obligations or for the collection of which we are legally obligated.
+As part of the contractual relationship or contract initiation, you must provide the personal data that is required for the commencement, execution and termination of the contract and for the fulfillment of the associated contractual obligations or that we are legally obliged to collect.
 Without this data, we will generally not be able to carry out the necessary pre-contractual measures or the contractual relationship with you.

-Separate information about your right to object according to Article 21 DS-GVO
+Separate information about your right to object in accordance with Article 21 GDPR

-According to Art.
-21 para.
-1 DS-GVO, you have the right to object at any time, on grounds relating to your particular situation, to the processing of personal data concerning you which is carried out on the basis of Article 6 (1) DS-GVO.
-1 lit. f of the DS-GVO (data processing on the basis of the balance of interests).
+Pursuant to Art.
+21 (1) GDPR, you have the right to object at any time, on grounds relating to your particular situation, to the processing of personal data concerning you which is based on Article 6 (1) (f) GDPR (data processing based on the balancing of interests).

-If you object, we will no longer process your personal data unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms, or if the processing serves to assert, exercise or defend legal claims.
+If you object, we will no longer process your personal data unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms or the processing serves the establishment, exercise or defense of legal claims.

-If the processing is carried out for the purpose of direct marketing, you have the right to withdraw your consent pursuant to Art.
-21 Para.
-2 DS-GVO the right to object at any time to the processing of personal data concerning you for the purposes of such advertising; this also applies to profiling, insofar as it is associated with such direct advertising.
+If the processing is carried out for the purpose of direct advertising, you have the right under Art.
+21 (2) GDPR to object at any time to the processing of personal data concerning you for the purpose of such advertising; this also applies to profiling insofar as it is associated with such direct advertising.
 If you object to processing for the purpose of direct marketing, we will no longer process your personal data for these purposes.

-If you wish to exercise your right of objection or other data subject rights, a notification in text form is sufficient.
+If you wish to make use of your right to object or other data subject rights, a notification in text form is sufficient.
 You can write to us or contact us by e-mail.

-Purposes for which the personal data are processed and the legal bases for the processing
+the purposes for which the personal data are processed and the legal basis for the processing

-We process the data you have sent us in connection with your application in order to assess your suitability for the position (or other open positions in our companies, if applicable) and to carry out the application process.
+We process the data that you have sent us in connection with your application in order to check your suitability for the position (or any other open positions in our companies) and to carry out the application process.

-The legal basis for the processing of your personal data in this application procedure is primarily § 26 BDSG.
-Accordingly, the processing of data required in connection with the decision on the establishment of an employment relationship is permissible.
+The legal basis for the processing of your personal data in this application procedure is primarily Section 26 BDSG.
+This permits the processing of data required in connection with the decision on the establishment of an employment relationship.

 Insofar as special categories of personal data within the meaning of Art.
 9 para.
-1 DS-GVO are communicated, their processing is additionally carried out in accordance with Art.
+1 GDPR are voluntarily communicated as part of the application process, their processing is also carried out in accordance with Art.
 9 para.
-2 lit. b DS-GVO in connection with § 26 para.
+2 lit. b GDPR in conjunction with § 26 para.
 3 BDSG (e.g. severely disabled status).
 Insofar as special categories of personal data within the meaning of Art.
 9 para.
-1 DS-GVO are requested from applicants, their processing is additionally carried out in accordance with Art.
+1 GDPR are requested from applicants as part of the application process, their processing is also carried out in accordance with Art.
 9 para.
-2 lit. a DS-GVO in connection with § 26 para.
+2 lit. a GDPR in conjunction with Section 26 para.
 2 and para.
 3 sentence 2 BDSG (e.g. health data if this is necessary for the exercise of the profession).

 Sources and categories of personal data processed

-We process personal data that we receive from you or recruiters as part of the application process, such as, in particular, personal master data (name, address and other contact data, date and place of birth, nationality), bank details (for the purpose of travel expense reimbursement), qualification documents (e.g. certificates, evaluations and other proof of training), IP addresses and photographs.
+We process personal data that we receive from you or recruitment agencies as part of the application process, in particular personal master data (name, address and other contact details, date and place of birth, nationality), bank details (for the purpose of reimbursing travel expenses), qualification documents (e.g. certificates, assessments and other proof of training), IP addresses and photographs.

 Recipients or categories of recipients of the personal data

-If provided, applicants may submit their applications to us using an online form on our website.
-The data is transmitted to us encrypted according to the state of the art.
-Furthermore, applicants can send us their documents by e-mail.
+If provided, applicants can send us their applications using an online form on our website.
+The data is transmitted to us in encrypted form in accordance with the state of the art.
+Applicants can also send us their documents by e-mail.
 Please note, however, that e-mails are generally not sent in encrypted form and applicants must ensure that they are encrypted themselves.
-Therefore, we cannot take responsibility for the transmission path of the application between the sender and the reception on our server and therefore recommend using an online form or postal delivery.
+We can therefore accept no responsibility for the transmission path of the application between the sender and receipt on our server and therefore recommend using an online form or sending by post.

-Your data will be sifted by the personnel department after receipt of your application.
-Suitable applications are then made available internally to the persons responsible for the respective open position, and if necessary also to the works council.
-In principle, only those persons in the company have access to your data who need it for the proper conduct of the application process.
+Your data will be reviewed by the HR department once your application has been received.
+Suitable applications will then be made available internally to the specialist responsible for the respective open position and, if necessary, to the works council.
+Within the company, only those persons have access to your data who need it for the proper course of the application process.

-We may transfer your personal data to companies affiliated with us, insofar as this is permissible within the framework of the purposes and legal bases set out in section 3.
-Furthermore, personal data is processed on our behalf on the basis of contracts pursuant to Art.
-28 DS-GVO, this applies in particular to IT service providers, cloud computing and applicant management systems and software.
-Recruiters may also be engaged as part of the application process, if necessary.
-All service providers are contractually obligated to treat your data confidentially.
+We may transfer your personal data to companies affiliated with us insofar as this is permitted within the scope of the purposes and legal bases set out in section 3.
+In addition, personal data is processed on our behalf on the basis of contracts in accordance with Art.
+28 GDPR; this applies in particular to IT service providers, cloud computing and applicant management systems and software.
+Recruitment agencies may also be commissioned as part of the application process.
+All service providers are contractually obliged to treat your data confidentially.

-Otherwise, data is only passed on to recipients outside the company if this is permitted or required by law, if the transfer is necessary to fulfill legal obligations, or if we have your consent.
+Otherwise, data will only be passed on to recipients outside the company if this is permitted or required by law, if the transfer is necessary to fulfill legal obligations or if we have your consent.

-Transfer to a third country (outside EU / EEA) or to an international organization
+Transfer to a third country (outside the EU/EEA) or to an international organization

 The data is processed exclusively in data centers in the Federal Republic of Germany.
-A transfer to a third country does not take place and is not intended.
+A transfer to a third country does not take place and is not planned.

-Duration for which the personal data are stored and the criteria for determining this duration
+Duration for which the personal data will be stored and the criteria for determining this duration

-If no employment relationship is established following your application, we retain applicant data for a maximum of six months from receipt of the rejection decision so that we can answer any follow-up questions about the application and meet our obligations to provide evidence under the General Equal Treatment Act (AGG).
-This does not apply if legal provisions prevent deletion (e.g. archiving of travel expense reimbursements in accordance with tax law requirements for up to 10 years), if further storage is necessary for the purpose of providing evidence, or if you have expressly consented to longer storage.
-In the event that you have given your consent for your personal data to be stored for a longer period of time, we will transfer your data to our applicant pool.
-There, the data is deleted after one year
+If no employment relationship is established following your application, we will retain applicant data for a maximum of six months from receipt of the rejection decision so that we can answer any follow-up questions about the application and meet our obligations to provide evidence under the General Equal Treatment Act (AGG).
+This does not apply if statutory provisions prevent deletion (e.g. archiving of travel expense reimbursements in accordance with tax law requirements of up to 10 years), if further storage is necessary for the purpose of providing evidence or if you have expressly consented to longer storage.
+In the event that you have consented to your personal data being stored for a longer period, we will transfer your data to our applicant pool.
+There the data will be deleted after one year

-If you are accepted for a position during the application process, the relevant and necessary data will be transferred from the applicant data system to our personnel data system.
+If you are accepted for a position as part of the application process, the relevant and necessary data will be transferred from the applicant data system to our personnel data system.

-In addition to the above information, an overview of your other data protection rights follows below:
+In addition to the above-mentioned information, the following is an overview of your other data protection rights:

 – Right of access to the personal data concerned (Art.
-15 DS-GVO)
+15 GDPR)

 – Right to object to processing (Art.
-21 DS-GVO)
+21 GDPR)

-– Right to revoke consent at any time without affecting the lawfulness of the processing carried out on the basis of consent until revocation (Art.
-7 (3) DS-GVO)
+– Right to withdraw consent at any time without affecting the lawfulness of processing based on consent before its withdrawal (Art.
+7 (3) GDPR)

-– Right of appeal to a supervisory authority (Art.
-77 DS-GVO)
+– Right to lodge a complaint with a supervisory authority (Art.
+77 GDPR)

-The decision about your application is not based solely on automated processing.
-Thus, no automated decision in individual cases within the meaning of Art.
-22 DS-GVO takes place.
+The decision on your application is not based exclusively on automated processing.
+Therefore, there is no automated decision in individual cases within the meaning of Art.
+22 GDPR.

 Is there an obligation to provide data?